Jellyfish as food

 Some species of jellyfish are suitable for human consumption and are used as a source of food and as an ingredient in various dishes.
 Edible jellyfish is a seafood that is harvested and consumed in several East and Southeast Asian countries, and in some Asian countries it is considered to be a delicacy.
 Edible jellyfish is often processed into a dried product.
 Several types of foods and dishes may be prepared with edible jellyfish, including salads, sushi, noodles, and main courses.
-Various preparation methods exist.
+Various methods of preparation are used.

 Edible jellyfish

 In China, some species of jellyfish in the Rhizostomeae order caught in coastal areas have been utilized as an aphrodisiac and a source of food and ingredient in Chinese cuisine for over 1,700 years.
 Cannonball jellyfish (Stomolophus meleagris) and jelly blubber (Catostylus mosaicus) are edible species of jellyfish.
 When live, the cannonball jellyfish contains toxins that can cause cardiac problems.
 Rhopilema esculentum and Rhopilema hispidum are edible jellyfish, and are the most common ones consumed in China, Japan and Korea.
 Additional edible jellyfish species include Aurelia aurita, Crambionella orsini, Chrysaora pacifica, Lobonema smithii, Lobonemoides gracilis and Nomura's jellyfish (Nemopilema nomurai).
 Desalted ready-to-use jellyfish are low in calories and contain hardly any fat, about 5% protein and 95% water.
 They do not have much flavor, and may be used to add additional texture and mouthfeel to various dishes.
 In some areas of Asia, jellyfish is "associated with easing bone and muscle pain."